kadena-community/kadena.js/packages/libs/hd-wallet/README.md

 ### 6. Public Key Retrieval

-You can retrieve the public key directly from the encrypted seed without needing to access the private key.
+You can retrieve the public key directly from the encrypted seed without the need to access the private key.
 This is useful for read-only operations.

 ```javascript
 import { kadenaGetPublic } from '@kadena/hd-wallet';